dthpham/sminterpolate/docs/Setting-Up-OpenCL.md

 You can print your device info with `butterflow -d` or by using a more comprehensive tool like [clinfo](https://github.com/Oblomov/clinfo).

-BF will force you to use CPU rendering with the `-sw` option if there are no compatible devices available.

-**Important:** `-sw` is deprecated and will be removed in a future version.
+BF will force you to use CPU rendering with the `-sw` option if there are no compatible devices available (**Important:** `-sw` is deprecated and will be removed in a future version).